 4. Embedded Surveys

-Including surveys and feedback options in your emails makes it easier for subscribers to respond.
+Including surveys and feedback button options in your emails makes it easier for subscribers to respond.
 Since they don’t have to click through to a new page, the chances of them completing the survey are higher.
 You can also include a link to a quiz you created with BuzzFeed quiz Maker and send it to your mailing list.
 Surveys are a great way of finding out what’s working and what’s not in your business.

 Customers want to feel valued, and the easier you make it for them to give feedback, the easier it is for you to address any possible concerns.
 This is one of the best ways to improve user experience.
 Using interactive design elements can make embedded surveys easy to fill.
 For example, businesses popularly use stars as rating systems in surveys.